Woman in her 70s stabbed to death after fight with roommate, Orange County deputies say

-ORANGE COUNTY, Fla. – A woman in her 70s was stabbed to death inside her Orange County home Saturday after a dispute with a roommate, according to officials with the sheriff’s office.
+ORANGE COUNTY, Fla. – Suzanne Dickens, 76, was stabbed to death inside her Orange County home Saturday after a dispute with a roommate, according to officials with the sheriff’s office.

-Deputies responded to the home in the 2000 block of Hastings Street around 11 a.m. for a fight between two female roommates in their 70s, an Orange County Sheriff’s Office spokesperson said.
+Deputies responded to the home in the 2000 block of Hastings Street at about 11 a.m. for a fight between two female roommates in their 70s, an Orange County Sheriff’s Office spokesperson said.

-When deputies arrived they discovered one of the women with multiple stab wounds.
-The victim was pronounced dead on the scene and a suspect was arrested, deputies said.
+When deputies arrived, they discovered one of the women with multiple stab wounds.
+The victim was rushed to a hospital and pronounced dead at the facility, according to deputies.

+Investigators arrested 79-year-old Thelma Atterbury, she is facing a first-degree murder charge.

+News 6 spoke with neighbors who said normally their neighborhood is quiet.

 The sheriff’s office could not provide any additional details.
 As new information is confirmed this story will be updated.